Jaehyoonx/build-achieve-grow/planning/Proposal.md

   - Filtering news by category
   - comparing more than 2 stocks together
   - more advance statistic making it more accurate.
+  - Sentiment analysis of news headlines (future development, not part of current scope)

 ## Dependencies
 - Visualization library (or libraries) to use and why: